We highly recommend buying trip insurance.

 Anything at anytime can interrupt your trip, which can arise from your own personal circumstances (e.g., health, work) or external factors such as weather disruptions, political/security conditions, airline mechanical breakdowns, and airport air-traffic control mishaps.

-We suggest buying travel insurance through TravelSafe®, a highly-reputable company that provides a wide-range of coverage at a reasonable price.
+If you're in need of a recommendation, we suggest travel insurance through TravelSafe, a highly-reputable company that provides a wide-range of coverage at a reasonable price.

 Here are a few reasons to get trip insurance: